awsdocs/amazon-ec2-user-guide/doc_source/ec2-supported-iam-actions-resources.md

 The `ec2:CreateTags` action is only evaluated if tags are applied during the resource\-creating action\.
 Therefore, a user that has permissions to create a resource \(assuming there are no tagging conditions\) does not require permissions to use the `ec2:CreateTags` action if no tags are specified in the request\.
 However, if the user attempts to create a resource with tags, the request fails if the user does not have permissions to use the `ec2:CreateTags` action\.

 The `ec2:CreateTags` action is also evaluated if tags are provided in a launch template and the launch template is specified in the `ec2:RunInstances` action\.
-For an example policy, see [Applying Tags in a Launch Template](ExamplePolicies_EC2.md#iam-example-tags-launch-template)\.
+For an example policy, see [Tags in a Launch Template](ExamplePolicies_EC2.md#iam-example-tags-launch-template)\.

 You can control the tag keys and values that are applied to resources by using the following condition keys:
 + `aws:RequestTag`: To indicate that a particular tag key or tag key and value must be present in a request\.
 Other tags can also be specified in the request\.